 1. Set the Stage: The purpose of the retrospective is to get people to share and discuss.
 Sometimes they need to share something personal, so there needs to be TRUST to make it possible for everybody to participate.

 VENUE: Hold the retrospective in a comfortable & spacious venue.
 If you are a remote team, a video call will be necessary, and an online board will go a long way by giving everyone real-time information about the topics discussed.
-If you use Atlassian's tools, try the Agile Retrospectives for Confluence add-on.
+If you use Atlassian's tools, try the Agile Retrospectives for Confluence app or our newly released Agile Retrospectives for Jira app.
 Perfect for remote teams, and for larger teams, even when co-located.
 Experienced teams might find Trello or a Google Docs to be helpful, although not very intuitive nor engaging.
 Also, make sure to have some food & drinks available.
 Coffee & Fruit are a great incentive.
 You don't want people sleeping in your Retrospective.

 MOVE!: Get people moving.
 That increases blood flow and allows more energy and oxygen to move through our bodies and brains.
 Try some stretching.